Ride Notes for July 22nd, 2015

 • On Day 1, Mike and I both wore our El Tour de Tucson jerseys, and Mike got lots of comments about his jersey.
 It was from the 2012 El Tour, and I have to admit, that year had my favorite artwork; it appears that everyone else agrees with me.

-• Unlike the El Tour which has thousands of people cheering cyclists on, most of the course was devoid of anyone other than angry motorists who appeared to hate the inconvenience of cyclists taking up their precious roadways.
+• Unlike the El Tour de Tucson, which has thousands of people cheering cyclists on, most of the Seattle to Portland course was devoid of anyone other than angry motorists who appeared to hate the inconvenience of cyclists taking up their precious roadways.

 • Some groups of fast-moving cyclists speed up on your left side unannounced and it scares the poop out of you.
 (I did my best to announce all of my passes.)

 • We saw some interesting bicycles on this ride.
 For example, one group of cyclists riding for charity were doing the entire ride on vintage, single-speed bicycles.
 (That's either gutsy or foolish - but either way I admired their bravery.)
-I saw two cyclists on commuter bikes which resemble a Brompton Folding Bike, which was even more insane that riding a single speed bike.
+I saw two cyclists on commuter bikes that resemble Brompton Folding Bikes, which was even more insane than riding a single speed bike.
 There were also a few recumbent bikes completing the ride, several tandem bicycles, a Penny-farthing, and one hand-pedaled cyclist who was making pretty good time.

 • At most of the stops (full and mini) they had water, Clif bars, and sometimes fruit, while at the full stops they also had sandwiches a greater selection of snack foods.
 The full stops also had lots of vendors selling their wares or offering free samples.